Skip to main content

 SMT Integration

 verum_smt is the bridge between the type checker and the SMT subsystem.
-It runs during Phase 3a (contract verification) and the refinement / dependent-verifier sub-step of Phase 4 (semantic analysis) — see the verification pipeline for the subsystem-internal stages (5.1–5.7 below are the solver's own numbering, not public compilation phases).
+It runs during Phase 3a (contract verification) and the refinement / dependent-verifier sub-step of Phase 4 (semantic analysis) — see the verification pipeline for the subsystem-internal stages (5.1–5.7 below are the SMT subsystem's own numbering, not public compilation phases).

 On the choice of solver